QuarkWorks/RealmTypeSafeQuery-Android/README.md

     RealmList<Pet> pets;

-    // If what pops out of the code generator doesn't compile add these annotations
+    // If what pops out of the code generator doesn't compile add these annotations.
-    // Realm constantly updates their api and RTSQ might be a little behind
+    // Realm constantly updates their api and RTSQ might be a little behind.
     @SkipGenerationOfRealmFieldNames
     @SkipGenerationOfRealmField
     RealmList<String> website;
 }

-@GenerateRealmFields // Generates a file called PetFields.java
+@GenerateRealmFields // Generates a file called PetFields.java.
-@GenerateRealmFieldNames // Generates a file called PetFieldNames.java class Pet extends RealmObject {
+@GenerateRealmFieldNames // Generates a file called PetFieldNames.java. class Pet extends RealmObject {
     String name;
     Integer weight;